Boundary choices and one-loop complex gravitational path integral: Infinite summation of Log-series

 where $A$ is the Glaisher constant.
 Utilizing this in the expression of $S(a)$ obtained from the solution of the differential equation, we note

 Solving for $c_1$ needs a bit more work to compute it.
-To compute $c_1$, we start by first considering the series mentioned in eq. (\ref{eq:Ser_sum}), and focus on its argument $F_l(a)$.
+To compute $c_1$, we start by first considering the series mentioned in Eq. (\ref{eq:Ser_sum}), and focus on its argument $F_l(a)$.
 It is seen that

-This will mean that $l$ summation is applied over the $F_l^\prime(a)$, it will act separately over the $2 - a + l$, and the term proportional to $1/(l+a)$.
-The former can be summed using the zeta-function, while the latter has a divergence
+This will mean that $l$ summation is applied over the $F_l^\prime(a)$; it acts separately over the $2 - a + l$, and the term proportional to $1/(l+a)$.
+The former can be summed using the zeta function, while the latter exhibits a divergence.
+The coefficient $c_1$ can be identified by computing the $S'(0)$ summation explicitly, which is given by

-where $\zeta \left(e^{-\epsilon},a\right)$ is Hurwitz-Zeta function computed with the first argument $1$ and second argument $a$.
-This quantity is divergent and is analogous to harmonic series divergence.
-To extract the divergence, we write $1 \sim e^\epsilon$, where $\epsilon$ is a small quantity.
+where $\zeta(1)$ is the divergent term in the above expression.
+To extract the divergence, we express $1 \sim e^{-\epsilon}$, where $\epsilon$ is a small quantity.
 The divergence is expected to show up in the limit $\epsilon\to0$.
-The expansion of Hurwitz-zeta in powers of $\epsilon$ is given by
+The expansion of zeta in powers of $\epsilon$ is given by

-where $\gamma_1(a)$ is Stieltjjes-Gamma function of $a$ and is finite.
-In the limit $\epsilon\to0$, the first term in the above diverges.
-This will give

-where $...$ includes $\mathcal{O}(\epsilon)$ terms.
-This can be utilized to compute $c_1$, which will contain the divergence.
-But before that we need to compare the expression in eq. (\ref{eq:Fl_sum_div1}) with the corresponding solution from the differential equation
+where $\gamma$ is the Euler-Mascheroni constant, and $\g_{1}$ is Stieltjjes-Gamma function.
+From the solution of the differential equation, we also have